pramudiptha/os212/tips.md

 > Do the weekly contact and reply question forums. <br>
 > Becareful because getting 4 warning result in E for the final grade. <br>
 > Remember to rest.
 Overwork is really bad for you. <br>
-> Bring some snacks if that makes you more focus on studying.
+> Bring some snacks if that makes you more focus on studying. <br>
+> Spare some memory space because you will need alot for this course. <br>